 MD: I like some bandwidth in the bathroom.
 It needs to be a place where if you are putting yourself together you can be the most spot on, but it’s also a place where if you feel terrible you can unwind in warm water and find some solace.
 The bathroom has to provide a good backdrop, and not work against you.
 It should convey a sense of simplicity and clarity.

 MD: I use simple, nice materials and work with a limited palette.
 I really like limestone, marble, and slate.
 I like to bring in some sense of nature, a piece of natural wood or a Heath tile that has a handmade quality.
 I use a wood shelf in a lot of bathrooms.
 If the surfaces feel too hard and shiny, it can feel too perfect.
 With materials that have a softer organic feel, that’s when the person starts to feel they fit in.

 What about storage?

 MD: I like hidden storage (there’s something about having a million little cupboards that looks overwhelming).
 I like to place a couple of tall shallow cabinets hidden in a stud bay.
 You don’t need deep shelf storage, a shallow shelf can store a lot.
 I try and make as many things as dual function as possible.
 I like to put a recess in the shower and I try and integrate towel bars to feel built in.
 It’s hard to pull off as it depends upon the space

 MD: A bathroom is going to last for a long time, so I like to keep it simple.
-It's not clothing.
+It’s not clothing.
 When it comes to materials, I always question whether it will last for a long time.
 I advise clients to set out a couple of materials they like and look at them every day before deciding.
-Often it's the one that you thought that was boring that works in the end.
+Often it’s the one you thought was boring that works in the end.